Mexican Australians

 Mexican Australians refers to Australian citizens of Mexican descent or Mexico-born person who reside in Australia.
 According to the 2016 Australian Census, 4,872 Mexican people resided in Australia.
-Mexicans are concentrated in New South Wales with a population of 1,703 followed by Victoria (1,478), Queensland (761) and Western Australia (359).
+Mexicans are concentrated in New South Wales with a population of 1,703 followed by Victoria (1,478), Queensland (761), Western Australia (359), and South Australia (347).
 The first Mexican person recorded in Australia was a male living in Tasmania in 1881.
 2,629 Mexican students reside in Australia.